Gaurav0111/Gaurav0111/README.md

 - 👋 Hi, I’m Gaurav.Garwal
-- 👀 I’m interested in python programming and data analysis
+- 👀 I’m interested in web development using MERN
-- 🌱 I’m currently learning python for data analysis
+- 🌱 I’m currently learning MERN web development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me garwalgaurav1@gmail.com